B-Musick/b-musick.github.io/blogs/github-pages.md

 ~Having my previous portfolio hosted on Heroku, which now costs money, I wanted to host my new website for free on Github pages.
 There are a few nuances to hosting a React website containing a router which I discuss among other things.

 - Requirements
-- React router changes
+- React Router Changes
-- Set correct base in config file
+- Set Correct Base in Config File
-- Adding deploy File
+- Adding Deploy File
 - Check Active Workflow
-- Hosting

 ## Requirements
 In order to host your website on Github pages, you will need a few things first.
 You will of course need a [Github Account]("https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github#signing-up-for-a-new-personal-account), which is free to use.

 You will also need to [install github locally](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 You will then need to connect your local project to Github.
-[Create a new repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git) on Github and follow the actions shown from the command line.
+[Create a new repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git) on Github and follow the actions shown from the command line.*

+## React Router Changes
+It should be noted that if you are using **react-router-dom**, and are using a basic **BrowserRouter**, you will need to change this to **HashRouter**.
+See [stackoverflow post](https://stackoverflow.com/questions/71984401/react-router-not-working-with-github-pages) for more info.

-## Set correct base in config file
+## Set Correct Base in Config File
 In your react-vite project. you will have to set the base config for the website in the **vite.config.js** file.
 Since this is my portfolio and is the base domain for github (b-musick.github.io), I just used it as the base:

 ```